 Leisure Reading Collection

 While most books in the SRJC Libraries are selected to support the SRJC curriculum, the libraries have a small collection of books for recreational or leisure reading.
 Leisure reading books are listed in the catalog, but are not given a call number unless they later become added to the regular book collections.
-In the Doyle Library, they are shelved in the 2nd floor Research Desk area (FALL 2017: These are temporarily relocated.
-Please ask Circulation Desk to retrieve titles).
+In the Doyle Library, they are shelved in the 2nd floor Research Desk area.

 A collection of articles, photographs, notes, college yearbooks, student newspapers, and other documents related to Santa Rosa Junior College and its history is housed in the Doyle Library.
 A smaller collection of Petaluma Campus-specific materials can be found in the Mahoney Library archives.
 Ask at the Research Desk of each library for further information.